 NSF International is dedicated to being the leading global provider of public health and safety-based risk management solutions while serving the interests of all stakeholders, namely the public, the business community and government agencies.
-Our mission is carried out by over 1,700 microbiologists, toxicologists, chemists, engineers, and environmental and public health professionals.
+Our mission is carried out by over 2,100 global employees, including microbiologists, toxicologists, chemists, engineers, and environmental and public health professionals.

 Our beginning: In 1944, we used a transparent, consensus-based process to develop our first standards for the sanitation of soda fountain and luncheonette equipment.
 It became the process by which we developed all of our public health and safety standards.

 Our name: As we expanded services beyond sanitation and into global markets in 1990, we changed our name to NSF International from the National Sanitation Foundation.
 The letters in our organization's name do not represent any specific words today.